30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 One of the leading causes of employee turnover is a lack of employee appreciation.
 Companies with appointed employee recognition programs that included acknowledgment, praise and appreciation for hard work, success and achievements saw positive effects on other business areas such as engagement, happiness and culture.

 Great organisations constantly reevaluate how they recognise staff, ensuring they meet the needs of their team, culture, and industry standards.
 However, as companies grow, it can become even more of a challenge, and management must rethink how they add value to the employee appreciation experience.

 While there is no one size fits all approach, here are 30 employee appreciation ideas you can start implementing today.

 1) Allow Staff to Choose Projects to Work On

-While rewards and thank you notes are great ways to show your appreciation, you can also give your staff more freedom to choose.
-The next time you have a list of new projects, take time to ask staff what they might want to do.
+While rewards and thank you notes are great ways to show appreciation, you can also give your staff more freedom to choose.
+The next time you have a list of new projects, ask staff what they might want to do.

 By giving staff the ability to choose their workload and how they want to use their skills, they have an opportunity to challenge themselves.
-In addition, the ability to choose will inspire staff to work harder and feel more appreciated because you cared to ask.
+In addition, choosing will inspire staff to work harder and feel more appreciated because you cared to ask.

 2) Celebrate Birthdays

-The likelihood of a staff members birthday falling on a workday is pretty high, which means they’ll be spending a pretty significant chunk of their special day at their job.
+The likelihood of a staff member's birthday falling on a workday is pretty high, meaning they’ll be spending a significant chunk of their special day at their job.
 So the question shouldn’t be whether or not you should celebrate birthdays, but rather how you celebrate birthdays.